How The Stylist doubled its programmatic yields

 And, unlike Google and Safari, it won’t turn on fingerprinting blockers by default.
 On top of these, Mozilla will have a free Facebook extension to prevent Facebook from tracking you on the open web.

 A recent study by Cognizant says ‘maybe/maybe not’.
-The study revealed that Gen Z wants information to be personalized.
+The study revealed that Gen Z wants the information to be personalized.
 Specifically, 38% prefer to see online ads related to their history or entertainment preferences.
 Is there a middle ground b/w contextual and personalized?

 Apple’s privacy update